Information about the pollutants we monitor in the borough

 Viewing our data

-The monitoring data collected from all stations is available to view from our data management website.
+The monitoring data collected from the automatic stations is available to view in real-time from our data management website that also includes results from neighbouring local authorities.

 Or you can download the UKAir app available for both apple and android.